+Monte Carlo simulations employing the Metropolis single-spin-flip algorithm \cite{Landau-Binder,Binder-Heermann} are performed to investigate the thermomagnetic behaviour of the site-diluted Ising trilayer systems shown in Fig.~\ref{fig_1_lattice_structure}.
+The simulations are carried out on lattices of total size $N_{\rm sites}=3\times100\times100$, where each layer consists of a $100\times100$ square lattice.
+Based on the finite-size considerations discussed in Section~\ref{appendix_comp}, the chosen system size is found to provide statistically reliable estimates of the relevant thermodynamic quantities and compensation behaviour.

+The localized spin variables correspond to Ising spin-$1/2$ moments with $S_{iz}=\pm1/2$.
+For each disorder realization, quenched nonmagnetic impurities are randomly distributed over the A-type layers with concentration $\rho$, while the B-layer remains magnetically pristine.
+The simulations are initiated from random spin configurations corresponding to a high-temperature disordered state, where equal populations of $S_{iz}=+1/2$ and $S_{iz}=-1/2$ are assigned to the occupied magnetic sites.
+During the simulation, a trial configuration is generated by randomly selecting and attempting to flip a single spin.
+The trial move is accepted according to the standard Metropolis transition probability

+where $\Delta E$ denotes the energy difference between the trial and the current spin configurations, and $\beta=(k_{B}T)^{-1}$.
+One Monte Carlo sweep (MCS) consists of $3L^{2}$ attempted single-spin updates and serves as the fundamental unit of simulation time throughout this work.

-At each temperature step, first $2 \times 10^{4}$ MCS are used for equilibration.
-From the next $8 \times10^{4}$ MCS, we would acquire data after every $800$ MCS for $100$ \textit{uncorrelated} configurations for essential physical quantities (to reduce the auto-correlation effect).
-The systems' last configuration at the previous higher temperature acts as the initial configuration for simulation at the next lower temperature.
-The dimensionless temperatures of the system are reported in units of $J_{BB}/k_{BB}$.
-The dominant exchange coupling of the B-layer, $J_{BB}$, serves as the unit of energy scale and is set to unity.
-The other coupling strengths, such as $J_{AA}$ and $J_{AB}$, are measured relative to $J_{BB}$.
-The system is subject to periodic boundary conditions intra-plane (taken to be the $x$ and $y$ axes), while open boundary conditions are applied vertically (along the $z$ axis).
-Seven distinct values of $J_{AA}/J_{BB}$ and $\left| J_{AB}/J_{BB} \right| $ are considered, ranging from $0.04$ to $1.0$, with an interval of $0.16$.
-We now define the time/ensemble averages of the observables to be measured during the numerical analysis.\\
+At each temperature step, the first $2\times10^{4}$ MCS are discarded for equilibration.
+Statistical measurements are subsequently performed over the next $8\times10^{4}$ MCS.
+To reduce autocorrelation effects, physical observables are sampled after every $800$ MCS, yielding $100$ effectively uncorrelated configurations for statistical averaging.
+The final spin configuration obtained at a given temperature is used as the initial configuration for the subsequent lower temperature during the cooling procedure.

+The dimensionless temperature is expressed in units of $J_{BB}/k_{B}$, where the dominant ferromagnetic exchange interaction of the B-layer, $J_{BB}$, sets the energy scale and is fixed to unity throughout the simulations.
+The remaining interaction strengths, namely $J_{AA}$ and $J_{AB}$, are measured relative to $J_{BB}$.
+Periodic boundary conditions are imposed within the layer planes (along the $x$ and $y$ directions), whereas open boundary conditions are employed along the stacking direction ($z$ axis).
+Seven distinct values of the interaction ratios $J_{AA}/J_{BB}$ and $\left|J_{AB}/J_{BB}\right|$, ranging from $0.04$ to $1.0$ in steps of $0.16$, are considered in the present study.
+We now define the thermodynamic observables used to characterize the magnetic behaviour of the diluted Ising trilayer systems.
-\textbf{(1) Sublattice magnetizations} for the individual layers, after equilibration, are calculated at the $i$-th uncorrelated MCS, by:

-The time (equivalently, ensemble) average (in angular braces) is obtained from the $N$ uncorrelated configurations by: